fossMeDaddy/sfs-cli/README.md

 ## Basic Idea

+A wrapper on top of your existing storage solutions like AWS's S3 or Cloudflare's R2.

 Let me lay down a mental model of how SFS is a necessary and actually a good abstraction over traditional key-value mapped object storage solutions.

 SFS creates an imaginary file system for you, which is intended to be like the file system you have on your machine.